 HOWARD GLYN DAVIES

 CITY OF EASTBOURNE

 David Davies b.1858, of Balmoral House was at sea from the age of fourteen to well in to his sixties.
 He had a long association with the Hough Lines sailing often with Captain Rees Arequipa, as well as serving on the ships his brother Captain Thomas Davies commanded.
+He was bosun and lamp trimmer on the S.S.
+Morglay in 1892 and one of the last vessels he served on for four years was the S.S.
+Ashton in the 1920's.
 In 1889 whilst ashore in London he married Mary Anne Arnold, the daughter of a successful building contractor with Welsh connections.
 Sadly Mary died in 1890 giving birth to their son John Arnold, he was sent back to Borth when he was one year old to be bought up by his father and Aunt, Elizabeth Lewis.
 Both father and son were away at sea at different times so it was a little like musical chairs.
 David did not remarry so “Liza” Lewis became a lynchpin for father and son.
-Currently there is little information on David’s career.

 BASIL LOUGHER DAVIES AND SISTER MURIEL